HEROCape

 STUDENT LIFE

 Approximately one week of the program will be spent at the national observatory in Sutherland (four hours north of Cape Town), a remote location which is home to over 20 professional telescopes, including the largest telescope in the southern hemisphere, SALT.
 After collecting data for a week, students will return to Cape Town, where they will analyze their data and present the results of their independent research.
-During this time, students will assist staff at the national observatory in their public outreach efforts by visiting local schools, introducing young learners to the wonders of the night sky and the science of astronomy.
+During this time, students will assist staff at the national observatory in their public outreach efforts by visiting local schools and introducing young learners to the wonders of the night sky and the science of astronomy.

 For more information, please see the department website.